Close Menu

 Hospitals, schools, immigration offices, and other essential government services are grinding to a halt.

-The ripple effect is expected to be severe, with millions of Nigerians likely to suffer from delayed medical care, disrupted education, and bureaucratic bottlenecks.
+The ripple effect will be severe: millions of Nigerians face delayed medical care, disrupted education, and bureaucratic bottlenecks.

-Social media is ablaze with angry reactions, with many Nigerians blaming both the government and the unions for using ordinary citizens as pawns in their high-stakes standoff.
+Social media erupts as Nigerians blame government and unions, calling ordinary citizens pawns in their standoff.

 The Controversy: Who Really Pays The Price